 But I didn’t want to spend the next eight hours with her at my arm.
 I wanted to sleep or watch a movie.
 I asked the flight attendant about the situation.
 She took a quick look at the manifest and realized that the man had booked his small child’s seat in economy — alone.
 He booked himself in business class.

 I felt slightly guilty as the man was forced to take a seat in economy with his child.
 But as a mom now myself, I’m not sure what he was thinking.
 A parent’s place is by their minor child’s side while traveling.
 And she was far too old to sit on his lap — or on our shared console.

 All of this was taken care of before the plane took off.
 On the ground.
 That’s the place where the airline has the opportunity to correct these seatmate problems.

 Unfortunately, the problem of seat encroachment on flights is getting worse.
 The airline seats are shrinking, but the average U.S. passenger is getting larger.
 This is an equation that can result in only one thing — angry, uncomfortable travelers.
 Whether you are a person of a larger or smaller size, you will likely be affected.

 The airline industry is ignoring an undeniable fact — a portion of their customers do not fit comfortably in their seats.
 Some don’t fit in the airline seats at all.
 And this problem can affect every traveler.

-My colleague Michelle Bell has written about this topic (You are spilling into my seat.)
-And our publisher, Christopher Elliott, has also weighed in on the issue (Why the government thinks shrinking your airline seat is just fine).
+Our publisher Christopher Elliott has also weighed in on the issue (Why the government thinks shrinking your airline seat is just fine).